-Historically, AIFV-$m$ codes were preceded by {\em $K$-ary Almost-Instantaneous FV ($K$-AIFV)} codes, introduced in \cite{original}. $K$-ary AIFV codes used a $K$ character encoding alphabet; for $K>2$, the procedure used $K-1$ coding trees and had a coding delay of $1$ {bit.} For $K=2$ it used 2 trees and had a coding delay of $2$ {bits.}
+Historically, AIFV-$m$ codes were preceded by {\em $K$-ary Almost-Instantaneous FV ($K$-AIFV)} codes, introduced in \cite{original}. $K$-ary AIFV codes used a $K$ character encoding alphabet; for $K>2$, the procedure used $K-1$ coding trees and had a coding delay of $1$ {bit.} For $K=2,$ it used 2 trees and had a coding delay of $2$ {bits.}

 {\em Binary} AIFV-$m$ codes were introduced later in \cite{aifv_m}.
 These are binary codes that are comprised of an $m$-tuple of binary coding trees and have decoding delay of at most $m$ bits.
 The binary AIFV-$2$ codes of \cite{aifv_m} are identical to the $2$-ary AIFV codes of \cite{original}.
 Very recent work in \cite{hashimoto2024optimal} shows that minimum cost AIFV-$2$ codes are minimum cost $2$-bit delay codes.

 Constructing optimal\footnote{ {An ``optimal'' $K$-AIFV or AIFV-$m$ code is one with minimum average encoding cost over all such codes.
-This will be formally specified later in Definition \ref{def:MCTcostX}.}} $k$-AIFV or binary AIFV-$m$ codes is much more difficult than constructing Huffman codes. \cite{iterative_2} described an iterative algorithm for constructing optimal binary AIFV-$2$ codes. \cite{iterative_m} generalized this and proved that, for $m=2,3,4,5$, under some general assumptions, this algorithm, would terminate and, at termination would produce an optimal binary AIFV-$m$ code.
+This will be formally specified in Definition \ref{def:MCTcostX}.}} $K$-AIFV or binary AIFV-$m$ codes is much more difficult than constructing Huffman codes. \cite{iterative_2} described an iterative algorithm for constructing optimal binary AIFV-$2$ codes. \cite{iterative_m} generalized this and proved that, for $m=2,3,4,5$, under some general assumptions, this algorithm would terminate and, at termination would produce an optimal binary AIFV-$m$ code.
 The same was later proven for $m>5$ by \cite{iterative_3} and \cite{iterative_m}.
-This algorithm was later generalized to solve the Minimun Cost Markov chain problem in \cite{iterative_4} and is Algorithm \ref{alg1} described in Section \ref{subsec_iter}.
-As noted there, Algorithm \ref{alg1} might look different than the one in \cite{iterative_4} but it is really the same algorithm in a different, simpler, coordinate space.
+This algorithm was later generalized to solve the Minimun-Cost Markov chain problem in \cite{iterative_4} and is the iterative algorithm referenced in Section \ref{subsec_iter}.